 Purple Pitcher Plants are shipped bare-root, wrapped in damp sphagnum moss.
 In it's dormant season, it will be shipped as a dormant rhizome with trimmed off pitchers.
 Photographs are representative of the species, and not the specific plant shipped.
 Veining and coloration may vary because these are a seed strain.

 Soil: Lower Bog Mix or All-Purpose Mix

 Light: Bright to partial bright indoors, full sun to partial sun outdoors

 Use: Grows well in the bog garden, greenhouse and indoors.
-It is excellent for terrariums.
+It is excellent for terrariums if provided winter dormancy.